pongib/365DaysOfLearning/README.md

 **Thoughts**: Sometime it very bore because it basic but some part that I don't know is very fun.
 I like when I watch and then try to type follow lesson it help me to more understand and not bore.

+## Day 66: Mar 6, 2020

+**TIL**: Learn a bit about &, |, ^ (xor) in python.
+I already forgot how to do XOR.
+Watch live about bacis NLP with word2vec, RNN, LSTM, Attention and a little on transformation with 12 attention.

+**Thoughts**: Found it quite interest not in NLP subject but in their architect design of model.